 Despite being the world’s biggest producer of biodiesel, Europe still depends significantly on imports to supply its demand for biodiesel .
 Imports increased by two-fold between 2016 and 2017, and again by 3-fold between 2017 and 2018.
-In 2018, nearly one billion gallons of biodiesel were imported into Europe, and much of this came from Argentina.
+In 2018, Europe imported nearly one billion gallons of biodiesel.
+Much of this came from Argentina.
 Argentina, in turn, exports nearly half of its production to places around the world, and the source of its biodiesel is GMO Roundup-Ready soybeans.

 Italy has developed a technology that involves gathering used olive oil from restaurants and converting it into biodiesel fuel.
-While Italy does not allow GMO crops, glyphosate is used routinely to control the weeds growing around the olive trees.
+While Italy does not allow GMO crops, the country routinely uses glyphosate to control the weeds growing around olive trees.

 Lombardy, Italy has been a hot spot for COVID-19 even before the epidemic emerged in the U.S. Lombardy has a serious issue with air pollution, particularly with respect to diesel fuel .

 The three leading cities in the United States in utilizing biodiesel both in vehicles and as heating oil for homes are: